cweagans/vim.org/README.markdown

 If you're a designer, please [contact me (cweagans)](http://cweagans.net/contact).
 I'm not a designer, and somebody with good design skills is much needed.

 If you'd like to test what we have, you'll probably have to wait until we have a demo site online.

+## Credits

+These installation instructions were largely copy/pasted from http://drupal.org/project/drupalorg_testing